rymancl/terraform-provider-dotcommonitor/docs/resources/scheduler.md

 * `id` - The ID of the scheduler.

 ## Import
-`dotcommonitor_scheduler` can be imported using the ID of the secheduler, e.g.
+`dotcommonitor_scheduler` can be imported using the ID of the scheduler, e.g.

 ```
-$ terraform import dotcommonitor_scheduler.example 6789
+$ terraform import dotcommonitor_scheduler.example 12345
 ```